spiceai/spiceai/README.md

 sql> SELECT * FROM eth_recent_transactions LIMIT 5;
 ```

+You can experiment with the time it takes to generate queries when using non-accelerated datasets.
+You can change the acceleration setting from `true` to `false` in the datasets.yaml file.
+Note that you will need to restart the runtime in order for the change to take effect.

 ## Importing dataset from Dremio (using dummie login credentials)

 **Step 1** Log in to dremio.
 You can use the following credentials to access the taxi_trips dataset